 Cycling on winter roads can present some challenges.
-It’s not always the easiest time – but of course the benefits of keeping up your normal riding habits far outweigh the minor inconveniences along the way.
+It's not always the easiest time - but of course, the benefits of keeping up your normal riding habits far outweigh the minor inconveniences along the way.

 Keep riding throughout winter, and come spring you'll be able to enjoy the dawn of summer even more as you won't have to struggle back to fitness.
 You'll also get more natural vitamin D than those who stay inside, and get to enjoy the quiet frosty sunrises that far too many miss out on.

-The number one way to make winter cycling more enjoyable is by investing in good kit.
+The number one way to make winter cycling more enjoyable is by investing in a good kit.
 The right materials will allow your skin to breathe, whilst still keeping you warm.
-In fact, we’d even be tempted to suggest that you’re better off spending your money on new tyres and a quality jacket that a new bike at this time of year – you’re more likely to get the miles in, anyway.
+In fact, we'd even be tempted to suggest that you're better off spending your money on new tyres and a quality jacket that a new bike at this time of year - you're more likely to get the miles in, anyway.

 Knowing how to negotiate the roads in winter will always help as well.
 Here are our top tips...